stutrek/polevault/README.md

 A library to simplify working with the Leap Motion detector. http://leapmotion.com

 Pole Vault is a basic pubsub/observer.
-It monitors the Leap Motion detector and throws events when certain things happen.
+It monitors the Leap Motion detector and throws events when certain gestures are recognized.

 `polevault.on( event, callback )`